 Tableau has a number of products (Desktop, Server, Prep Builder and more).
 Each of the Tableau products require that you activate licences by updating the Tableau software with the product keys that are purchased and stored on the Tableau Customer Portal.
 As the administrator who is tasked with activating Tableau licences, it important that you understand the relationship between licences and keys.
 See Understanding Licence Models and Product Keys.

 Activation is the process of uploading and saving Tableau product keys to Tableau Server.
 This operation is done with Tableau Services Manager (TSM).
 TSM is a tool that makes changes to the local operating system and file system and therefore requires administrative access to the local computer.
 A TSM administrator requires different permissions and access than a Tableau Server administrator, which is the administrative role for day-to-day operation of Tableau Server tasks, such as adding users, sites, managing projects and permissions, etc. See Administrative roles for more information about various Tableau Server administrative roles.

 The following topics describe how to connect to TSM:

 If your Tableau Server installation is able to communicate with the internet, then we recommend using the default online activation method.

 - To understand how to activate during the installation process, see Activate and Register Tableau Server.

-- To understand how to activate product keys after you have refreshed your subscription, see Refresh Expiration Date for the Product Key.
+- To understand how to activate product keys after you have refreshed your subscription, see Refresh Expiration Date and Attributes for the Product Key.

 - To understand how to activate product keys after you have added purchased new features or user licences, see Add Capacity to Tableau Server.